 - Managed Internet or Broadband Services

 You do not need Internet safety policies if your library is only receiving E-rate funding for telecommunications service.
-If you would like assistance with your policies or have questions on how the law applies to your library contact the Vermont Department of Libraries or your local regional librarian consultant.
+If you would like assistance with your policies or have questions on how the law applies to your library contact the Vermont Department of Libraries or your librarian consultant.